zoffixznet/IOwesomeness/Action-Plan.md

 their argument.

 The `&link` and `&symlink` routines are an exception to this rule.
-And while `&symlink` is documented and tested, both the docs and the tests use term `"target"` to refer to the name of the link, rather to the actual target it points to.
+And while `&symlink` is documented and tested, both the docs and the tests incorrectly use the term `"target"` to refer to the link, rather to the actual target it points to.

 **Proposed behaviour:**